 The travel industry is an excellent example of how forcefully platform businesses can enter a fragmented supply side environment composed of thousands of hotels, airlines and distribution systems.
 The biggest players (by market capitalisation) within the $1.3 trillion industry were established companies, like the Marriotts, Hiltons, Delta Airlines.

-Within a mere two decades the successful platforms – Priceline and Expedia – have left these century-old giants behind.
-Compare the biggest players by market cap (August 2017):
+Within a mere two decades the successful platforms – Booking and Expedia – have left these century-old giants behind.
+Compare the biggest players by market cap (and the comparison to Nov '21 and 2017):

 - Expedia and